Are you Ready?

 Do you have good interpersonal skills and a capacity for empathy?

 This goes back to what has already been said and can best be demonstrated through community service and your relationships with others from teachers and advisors to family, friends and the patients with whom you have interacted during clinical experiences.
-Your letters and interview will speak volumes about this and it is critically important.
+Your letters and interview will speak volumes about this.

 Have you attended the HPAO workshops?